Silver Spring Volunteer Fire Department

 REQUIRED TRAINING

-Upon acceptance into membership into the Firefighter/Rescuer, Emergency Medical Services, Cadet and Student Live-In categories new members are expected to complete required training classes.
-This required training includes both Department and County required classes.
+Upon acceptance into membership into the Firefighter/Rescuer and Emergency Medical Services new members are expected to complete required training classes.
+This training includes both Department and County required classes.
 Based on membership category new members are required to complete the following:

-Firefighter I/II (firefighter/rescuer, cadet, student live-in) These two-60-hour courses provide the required training and Maryland certification on how to respond to fire related emergencies while riding on fire engines and other related apparatus.
-The course is typically taught in two classes per week: one weekday evening and a weekend day, lasting approximately 6 months.
+Firefighter I/II (firefighter/rescuer, cadet, student live-in) These courses, each lasting about 60 hours, provides the required training and Maryland certification on how to respond to fire related emergencies while riding on fire engines and other related apparatus.
+Each course is typically taught in two classes per week: one weekday evening and a weekend day, lasting approximately 6 months.

 CPR (all categories) Cardio Pulmonary Resuscitation training is provided to all members of the fire service.
 It will prepare you for handling patients who are not breathing or do not have a heartbeat, patients who are choking, and how to apply and operate an Automatic External Defibrillator (AED).